iCliniq Logo

 How to Overcome Sexual Guilt?

 • Acceptance - Accepting that sex is okay.
 Unlearning sexual guilt entails letting go of other people's sexual conditioning to be free to express wants, be creative and confident, and experience pleasure the way one wants.
-This does not imply that one must compromise their ideals or boundaries.
-If a sexual idea occurs, it is essential to remember that it is normal and let it pass without judging yourself.
+This does not imply that one must compromise one's ideals or boundaries.
+If a sexual idea occurs, it is essential to remember that it is normal and let it pass without judging oneself.

-• Getting to Know One’s Physique - Sexual guilt can impact how one feels about their body.
-People with sexual guilt may desire to hide or desexualize their bodies by wearing loose clothing and avoiding nakedness, rather than enjoying and accepting their physical self.
+• Getting to Know One’s Physique - Sexual guilt can impact how one feels about one's body.
+People with sexual guilt may desire to hide or desexualize their bodies by wearing loose clothing and avoiding nakedness rather than enjoying and accepting their physical self.
 Such individuals can attempt things like naked self-examination or journaling things they love about their bodies to feel more at peace in their skin.

-How Can You Avoid Acquiring Sexual Guilt?
+How Can Individuals Avoid Acquiring Sexual Guilt?

 The influence of parents and society is significant.
 Therefore, people who pass on incorrect or harmful sexual beliefs should think hard before speaking.
 Here are some helpful hints.